hnick2021/hnick2021.github.io/README.md

 # Qishen Han

-I'm Qishen Han, a fourth year undergraduate student in School of Electronic Engineering and Computer Science, Peking University.
-I'm a member of [Turing Class](https://cfcs.pku.edu.cn/english/research/turingprogram/introduction1/index.htm) in Peking University.
-I'm currently advised by Dr. Yuqing Kong.
-I'm joining Dr. Lirong Xia's group in RPI in fall 2021.

-My research interest lies in the intersection of theoretical computer and economy, especially the topic of information elicitation, peer prediction, and prediction markets.
-I'm also interested in social choice, mechanism design for social goods, and algorithmic game theory.
+Qishen Han is a Ph.D. student of Computer Science at Rensselaer Polytechnic Institute (RPI) since 2021, advised by Prof. Lirong Xia's.
+His research interests mainly include the interdisciplinary area between theoretical computer science and economics, including computational social choice, information elicitation and aggregation, and algorithmic game theory.
+Qishen received a B.S. degree in Intelligence Science and Technology with a double major in Economics from Peking University in 2021.

-contact: hnick2017 [at] pku [dot] edu [dot] cn
+contact: hnickc2017 [at] gmail [dot] com